GaloisInc/RDE_RF/readMe.md

     * -i, --inputFolder <folder>    Required argument the directory returning the source code
     * -o, --outputFolder <folder>   Required argument the directory where the documentation should be generated
+    * -e, --exclude <folder>        The directory to exclude from the documentation generation (e.g. the build directory or generic library files that should not be part of the generated documentation)
     * -f  --configFile <file>       The path to the explicit refinement configuration file.
     * -g, --generateLatex           Whether to generate the Pdf from the generated LaTeX documentation
         * -d, --dimension <value>        The dimension of the generated pdf document.
 Possible values are a4, b4.
 Default is a4.